-The Board has continued a process of self-evaluation of effectiveness and governance over the course of 2023/24; this process was initiated under the "Leadership" element of the first Organisational Development Strategy in 2015/16.
-A refresh of the Board skills matrix, and self-evaluation of members against that matrix, took place in 2022/23 The Board also held a self-assessment workshop and review in January 2023 with a further governance workshop scheduled for April 2024.
+The Board has continued a process of self-evaluation of effectiveness and governance.
+This process was initiated under the "Leadership" element of the first Organisational

+Development Strategy in 2015/16.
+A refresh of the Board skills matrix, and self-evaluation of members against that matrix, took place in 2022/23.
+More recently, the Board held a self-assessment workshop and review in January 2023, a governance workshop in April 2024; an opportunity, risk and horizon scanning discussion in November 2024; and training on the Code of Conduct in February 2025.

 The Board has agreed a set of Corporate Performance Indicators in order to improve its oversight of delivery against key strategic objectives and the Park Authority's Corporate Plan.
-A detailed performance report is submitted to the Board twice yearly on delivery against key performance indicators.
-This report is typically considered at each June and December meeting, alongside a review of strategic risk management.
+A detailed performance report is submitted to the Board annually on delivery against key performance indicators, alongside a review of strategic risk management.
 These monitoring and control mechanisms support Board scrutiny over delivery of the Corporate Plan and National Park Partnership Plan priorities.
-There was some variation in this reporting cycle over the 2022/23 year while the Park Authority went through a transitional year between its 2018 to 2022 Corporate Plan and its newly adopted 2023 to 2027 Corporate Plan.
-The board agreed a Transitional Strategic Plan and budget for 2022/23 at its meeting in March 2022.
-Delivery against this was reported by the Chief Executive Officer in quarterly reports to the Board.
-This approach to performance reporting has been continued during 2023/24, while new KPIs are in development.